mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/11/Day-112/">May 11, 2017</a></small></div>
-<p><strong>Acting FBI Director Andrew McCabe vowed to report any meddling in the Russia probe</strong> and said that the firing of James Comey had not affected the Justice Department’s investigation.
+<p><strong>Acting FBI Director Andrew McCabe vowed to report any meddling in the <a href="/trump-russia-investigation/">Russia probe</a></strong> and said that the firing of James Comey had not affected the Justice Department’s investigation.
 McCabe also told the Senate Intelligence Committee that Comey had not lost the confidence of rank-and-file FBI agents, contradicting a claim by the White House.
 Trump then offered a new version of his decision to fire Comey, saying he would have dismissed him regardless of whether the attorney general and his deputy recommended it.
 He called Comey a "showboat" and "grandstander," and said that while he never tried to pressure Comey into dropping the FBI probe of the Trump campaign, he did ask Comey whether he was under investigation. (<a href="http://www.politico.com/story/2017/05/11/andrew-mccabe-vow-report-interference-fbi-russia-238265">Politico</a> / <a href="https://www.nytimes.com/2017/05/11/us/politics/trump-comey-showboat-fbi.html">New York Times</a> / <a href="http://www.nbcnews.com/news/us-news/trump-reveals-he-asked-comey-whether-he-was-under-investigation-n757821">NBC News</a> / <a href="http://abcnews.go.com/US/acting-fbi-chief-pushes-back-wh-assertion-rank/story?id=47346236">ABC News</a> / <a href="http://www.reuters.com/article/us-usa-trump-fbi-idUSKBN1871I7?">Reuters</a>)</p>